tom-howes/flappy-bird/README.md

 Added a Powerup class that blits powerups on the screen, gives them a hovering effect and activates them for various effects on game loop.
 Powerups spawn approximately once every 400 frames (12.5s) but it is random so could be more/less frequent.

-First powerup is a slow that reduces pipe speed for a given time period (currently 5 seconds)
+First powerup is a slow that slows pipe movement for a given time period (currently 5 seconds) Second is an invulnerability that prevents pipe collision and (bounces you off the boundaries of the screen?)

 Next steps:
      - Add animations to bird (flapping wings (done), tilt up/down (done), flop on death (done))